cogini/mix_systemd/README.md

 In theory, "modern" applications are not supposed to fork.
 The Erlang VM runs pretty well in "foreground" mode, but it is really expecting to run as a standard Unix-style daemon.
-Systemd expects foregrounded apps to die when their pipe closes, so we run forking mode by default.
-It sets `pid_file` by default to `runtime_directory/#{app_name}.pid` and sets the `PIDFILE` env var to tell Distillery where it is.
+Systemd expects foregrounded apps to die when their pipe closes, so this library runs forking mode by default.
+It sets `pid_file` to `runtime_directory/#{app_name}.pid` and sets the `PIDFILE` env var to tell Distillery where it is.
 See https://elixirforum.com/t/systemd-cant-shutdown-my-foreground-app-cleanly/14581/2